 In certain areas malaria is a big problem such as in Central America, the northern part of South America, Africa and in Asia.
 Even in the US in the past malaria was endemic and the Anopheles mosquito, which is the carrier for the Plasmodium species that causes malaria, is still breeding in swamps of Florida, California or New York.
-Authorities are watching any case of imported malaria to prevent reoccurrence of malaria in the US.
+Authorities in the US were watchful and observed any case of malaria that travelers brought in to prevent reoccurrence of malaria in the US.

 More temperate zones of the northern and southern hemispheres are devoid of malaria as the Anopheles mosquito needs a certain temperature to complete its life cycle.
 There are four common strains of malaria.

 |Plasmodium falciparum||causes severe , fatal disease with vital organ clotting, shock and coma|